MissBikesAlot/Blog-Post-Grand-Prix/README.md

 ####RULES
 * Meet the Team,  and Engineering Lunches count as blog posts.
 Vimeo views ALSO count
-* If you write one blog post and Marketing separates it into a series, that counts as the series, not the single blog post
+* If you write one blog post and Marketing separates it into a series, you get credit for the number of blog posts the series separates into.
+For example, you write a long post and Marketing separates it into 3 different blog posts, you will get credit for 3 blog posts.
-* If number of blog posts is tied for the month, then the tie is broken by what was the most popular
+* If number of blog posts is tied for the month, then the tie is broken by the total amount of website impressions for all posts you wrote within that month.
 * If you blog post is written/completed but not published just yet, your blog post will still count towards the month that it was originally written for contributions BUT will count towards the following month for Most Popular Competition

 ####BLOG SPECIFIC EVENTS